Feeding the Best, Safely.

 None of this is rocket science.
 It’s all basic principals you learned growing up.
 Those immune-compromised individuals need to pay extra attention to these principals, and strengthen their immune systems.
 Taking Transfer Factor is the best way I know to accomplish that.
 I take it myself and recommend it for my animal patients and human friends.

-You can also very effectively use two things most homes already have, and this combo was worked out by a food scientist.
+You can also very effectively use two things most homes already have, and a food scientist worked out this combo.
 Click here to get this simple but effective DIY disinfection formula.

 And, not to scare you (I’m hoping you’re beyond that, anyway), but just to tuck away in your treasure trove of facts about food safety: dry kibble, in various brands, has been shown to harbor salmonella.
 So, all the hygiene principals above apply equally to the bag of dry food so commonly thought to be safe.